dan-holmes/CV/README.md

 *Trading Insight Analyst (May 2016 to May 2017)*

 - Used commercial and web analytics data to create clear, actionable insight for the Trading and Marketing teams.
-- Used tools including BigQuery (SQL), Tableau, Python and R.
+- Gained advanced skills in tools such as SQL, Tableau, Python and R.
+- Led technical projects from end to end including scoping, planning, implementation and review.
+Projects included dynamic delivery pricing, optimally allocating warehouse space between departments and estimating the life term value of a customer from their first shop using machine learning.
+- Became the team's point of contact for technical questions.
+Trained and developed new joiners.
 - Worked with Google to integrate AutoML into our technology stack and led internal training sessions to drive adoption.
-- Led technical projects from end to end including scoping, planning, implementing and review.
-Communicated with senior stakeholders to deliver commercially critical projects on time.
-- Stepped up to lead the Customer Insight team during March 2020 - Ocado's busiest ever month.
+- Stepped in as interim Customer Insight Manager during March 2020 - Ocado's busiest month to date.
 Managed the team throughout a period of high stress, huge demand and large operational changes.
-This was neccasary as the team manager was stuck indefinitely abroard due to the pandemic.

 ### Amazon
 *Graduate Vendor Manager (June 2015 to February 2016)*

-- Worked within the Pets team to help buy, merchandise and sell pet food and supplies.
+- Worked within the Pets team to help buy, merchandise and sell products.
 - Responsible for the implementation and analysis of price/promotion activity.
 - Led an international project to standardise new product information capture.
-- Represented the category on the Customer Experience Committee.
-- Improved both sales and customer satisfaction following a full review of ‘Subscribe and Save’ for the category.

 ## Education